tonaljs/tonal/docs/pitch.md

 <div class="description">
 <p>Get the pitch of the given midi number</p>
 <p>This method doesn't take into account diatonic spelling.
 Always the same
-pitch class is given to the same midi number. @see enahrmonic</p>
+pitch class is given to the same midi number.</p>
 </div>
 <h5>Parameters:</h5>
 <table class="params">